httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 ## Signature {#signature}

 The "Signature" HTTP Authentication Scheme uses asymmetric cryptography.
-User agents possess a user ID and a public/private key pair, and origin servers maintain a mapping of authorized user IDs to their associated public keys.
-When using this scheme, the "u", "p", and "s" parameters are REQUIRED.
+User agents possess a key ID and a public/private key pair, and origin servers maintain a mapping of authorized key IDs to their associated public keys.
+When using this scheme, the "k", "p", and "s" parameters are REQUIRED.
 The TLS keying material export label for this scheme is "EXPORTER-HTTP-Unprompted-Authentication-Signature" and the associated context is empty.
 The nonce is then signed using the selected asymmetric signature algorithm and transmitted as the proof directive.

-For example, the user ID "john.doe" authenticating using Ed25519
+For example, the key ID "basement" authenticating using Ed25519
 {{?ED25519=RFC8410}} could produce the following header field (lines are folded to fit):

 ~~~
-Unprompted-Authentication: Signature u=:am9obi5kb2U=:;s=7;
+Unprompted-Authentication: Signature k=:YmFzZW1lbnQ=:;s=7;
 p=:SW5zZXJ0IHNpZ25hdHVyZSBvZiBub25jZSBoZXJlIHdo
 aWNoIHRha2VzIDUxMiBiaXRzIGZvciBFZDI1NTE5IQ==:
 ~~~